3918 US-76, Chatsworth, GA 30705

 VINYL FLOORING VS. LAMINATE FLOORING COMPARISON CHART

-When comparing laminate vs. vinyl, look at the features that are more important to your home, lifestyle and budget to make the right choice.
+When comparing vinyl flooring vs laminate, look at the features that are more important to your home, lifestyle and budget to make the right choice.
 Factors to consider include appearance, water resistance, durability and lifespan.
 You’ll also want to think about installation.
 How well the floor will work with radiant heating may also be of interest to you.
 Pet owners should think about which flooring option will be best for their dogs or cats.